FIGLAB/RGBDGaze/README.md

 ![image](https://user-images.githubusercontent.com/12772049/200086408-2d85ff1b-9858-480c-b972-0b4b48239906.png)

-This is the research repository for RGBDGaze: Gaze Tracking on Smartphones with RGB and Depth Data (ICMI 2022).
+This is the research repository for [RGBDGaze: Gaze Tracking on Smartphones with RGB and Depth Data](https://dl.acm.org/doi/10.1145/3536221.3556568), presented at ACM ICMI 2022.

 It contains the training code and dataset link.

 # Environment